natcannon13/startup/README.md

 From the Simon CSS assignment, I learned how to use Bootstrap and other CSS methods to improve the visuals of a webpage.
 From the Startup HTML CSS assignment, I learned how to use Bootstrap and HTML to put together a webpage to be functional and visually appealing.
 From the Simon JavaScript assignment, I learned how to harness JavaScript to put together a functional web application.
+From the Startup JavaScript assignment, I learned how to use JavaScript to integrate interactivity in a webpage.